PranayWara/fundemental_project/README.md

         genre = Column
         company_id = Column, db.ForeignKey('company.id')

-This was the model for the database and the relationship.
+This was the model for the database and the one to many relationship.

+#### Tools:

+MySQL

+Python3

+.db

 ### Application: